Can Self-Efficacy Improve Your Asthma Symptoms?

 6. Smog

-7. Biological allergens, including mold, animal dander, cockroaches, and dust mites
+7. Biological allergens, including mold, animal

 8. Excessive physical activity or exercise